Methane on the temperate exo-Saturn TOI-199b: TTV Analysis

 Our updated TTV model including the new JWST data and three additional TESS transits produced results for the masses of TOI-199\,b and c consistent within 2$\sigma$ with the results of \cite{hobson2023}.
 Our complete TTV model results are listed in Table \ref{table:ttv_fit_results}.
-Our new results improve the precision on the mass of TOI-199\,c by approximately 50\%, and reduce the uncertainty in the eccentricity by more than a factor of 3 for both planets.
+Our derived mass for \planetname\ is identical to that reported by \citet{hobson2023}, and therefore our atmospheric inferences are unaffected.
+Meanwhile, our new results improve the precision on the mass of TOI-199\,c by approximately 50\%, and reduce the uncertainty in the eccentricity by more than a factor of 3 for both planets.
 Our updated model prefers a larger orbital eccentricity for TOI-199\,c (0.151$\pm$0.003, compared to 0.096$^{+0.008}_{-0.009}$ from \cite{hobson2023}), and a slightly larger mean orbital period for TOI-199\,c, though still within the conservative habitable zone.
 Our updated TTV model also yields significantly different $\omega$ values for both planets, indicating nearly aligned longitudes of periastron for TOI-199\,b and c, compared to the nearly anti-aligned $\omega$ values from the original fit of \cite{hobson2023}.
 We see two possible reasons for these changes.
-The first is simply the addition of new high-precision data improving the accuracy of the TTV fit, especially since there are now 14 total TTV points for a 10 parameter model which makes the TTV solution less poorly constrained than the original 11 point dataset.
+The first is simply the addition of new high-precision data improving the accuracy of the TTV fit, especially since there are now 14 total TTV points for a 10-parameter model, which makes the TTV solution less poorly constrained than the original 11 point dataset.
 The second is the difference in parameterization choice for $e$, $\omega$, and $M_0$ which \cite{hobson2023} samples directly and uses narrow priors defined by initial test runs, but we re-parameterize these quantities using transformations that reduce the correlations between e, $\omega$, and $M_0$ and avoid convergence issues for circular parameters as suggested by previous TTV model comparisons \citep[e.g.,][]{exofast,Agol_2021,Greklek-McKeon2025b}, and we use wide uniform priors with one MCMC sampling until convergence is reached.